sdunstan/AndroidCapstone/readme.md

 1. When you save your movie, you also create a Share.
 The Share ID is saved with the movie.
 1. The Share contains:
->1. a share ID
+  a. a share ID
->1. movie template ID
+  b. movie template ID
->1. a path back to the movie (moviePath)
+  c. a path back to the movie (moviePath)
->1. the owner's part (blank until you record the first part)
+  d. the owner's part (blank until you record the first part)
->1. the owner's clip collection with key of lineID and value of clipStorageBucketPath
+  e. the owner's clip collection with key of lineID and value of clipStorageBucketPath
->1. the contributor's part (blank until you share)
+  f. the contributor's part (blank until you share)
->1. a contributors collection keyed by contributor UID that contains
+  g. a contributors collection keyed by contributor UID that contains
->>1. the contributor's name (if possible)
+    i.  the contributor's name (if possible)
->>1. a partClips collection with key of lineID and value of clipStorageBucketPath
+    ii. a partClips collection with key of lineID and value of clipStorageBucketPath
 1. When (before) you share your movie:
->1.
+ a.
 Your clips are uploaded
->1.
+ b.
 The contributorsPart is added to the Share object
->1.
+ c.
 The owner is no longer able to record the other part.
 1. When you record your first part, that part is saved in the share as the ownersPart.
 The contributorsPart becomes the other one.
 1. The clips storage bucket just contains all the clips.